gehel/jmx-rmi-agent/README.md

 barely deserve to be a project on its own, but I found myself in need of this simple project more than once, and maybe somebody else will need it as well.

+There are quite a few projects implementing an agent that will fix the RMI port issue, but I could not find one that would also configure a few other things, like authentication.

 Goal
 ----